nsidc/NSIDC-Data-Tutorials/pedagogy_guide.md

 Notebooks should be for a single - short - task.
 This avoids cognitive overload.

 ### Follow best practices for coding but avoid overly complicated code.
+Aim to follow best practices for coding but also avoid overly complicated code that obscures the teaching aim.
+For example, there is no need to include code to manage errors and exceptions.

 Code needs to be understandable rather than efficient.
 Avoiding trying to write code as a 'developer'.

-Aim to follow best practices for coding but also avoid overly complicated code that obscures the teaching aim.
-For example, there is no need to include code to manage errors and exceptions.
-Tutorial code does not need to be efficient but does need to be understandable.

 ### Avoid long code blocks
 If a code block is so long that users cut-and-paste the code or press shift-enter then they are not learning, just copying.
-The Carpentries advocate live-coding, where an instructor types code in real-time, correcting mistakes as the go and describing what they are doing.
+The Carpentries advocate live-coding, where an instructor types code in real-time, correcting mistakes as they go and describing what they are doing.
 This approach helps with pacing and length of content.

-While most useful in workshops, thinking of writing code live, even for self-guided tutorials, will help keep coding manageable and cognitive load manageable.
+While most useful in workshops, thinking of writing code live, even for self-guided tutorials, will help keep coding manageable and the cognitive load manageable.

 Short code blocks also help break tasks into understandable steps.
-Think in terms of what steps do we need to understand to complete a task <include and example here>.
+Think in terms of what steps do we need to understand to complete a task.

 ### Use standard or well-established packages (unless introducing a new package)
 Aim to use packages either from the standard library or well-established packages.
 Obscure packages or packages that are no longer